-If the test page does not appear satisfactory, it might be because the output profile associated with the calibration setting is not appropriate for the paper and print settings.
+If some images included in the test page do not appear satisfactory, it might be because the output profile associated with the calibration setting is not appropriate for the paper and print settings.

 Export measurement data

 For color printers, you can export the measurement data for a particular calibration setting to a .cm0 file.